-- Support pupils with a range of additional needs & use the SEND Code of Practice when working with SEND (5.1) - Work closely with the SENCO and Designated Safeguarding Lead (DSL) under supervision (5.4) - Work closely with the SENCO & other professionals supporting pupils with additional needs, including how to make explicit links between interventions delivered outside of lessons with classroom teaching (8.10) - Please provide a session with the school's SENCO or other SEND specialist for trainees to gain an understanding of the school's context in this area and its policies and procedures.
-The following information and guidance could be shared: - How the SENCO works with EHCP's - How they work with pupils (individuals, groups, alternative provision etc.) - How they communicate with teachers and parents - How teachers can make the most effective use of the data and teaching assistants
+- Support pupils with a range of additional needs and using the SEND Code of Practice: 0 to 25 years, which provides guidance on effective school systems and approaches for identifying and supporting the special educational needs of pupils with SEND (5e) - Work closely with the Special Educational Needs Co-ordinator (SENCO) and other SEND specialists or expert colleagues (5c) - Work closely with the SENCO & other professionals supporting pupils with additional needs, including how to make explicit links between interventions delivered outside of lessons with classroom teaching (8i) - Please provide a session with the school's SENCO or other SEND specialist for trainees to gain an understanding of the school's context in this area and its policies and procedures.
+The following information and guidance could be shared: - How the SENCO works with EHCP's - How they work with pupils (individuals, groups, alternative provision etc.) - How they communicate with teachers and parents - How teaches can make the most effective use of the data and teaching assistants

-The session would benefit from reference to legislation and policy (SEND: Code of Practice, 2014, 'The Graduated Approach', EHCP's) as well as follow-up activities such as time in the SEND department or observing group/intervention work.
+The session would benefit from reference to legislation and policy (SEND: Code of Practice, 2014, 'The Graduated Approach', EHCP's) as well as follow-up activities such as time in the SEND department or observing group/ intervention work.

 Trainees are introduced to some of the more common adaptations that pupils with SEND such as autism, dyslexia and SEMH benefit from.
 They are signposted to key legislation, policy and school data which will help inform their planning.
-Our first and key message is the importance of quality first teaching for all pupils.
+Our key message is the importance of quality first teaching for all pupils.